 Kennedy are a member of Wastebuster’s Recycle to Read programme, a UK-wide school campaign launched on Wastebuster’s education platform, The Pod, which has been developed in association with EPPIC and Products of Change.
 The campaign rewards schools for collecting unwanted plastic toys, small electricals and textiles for recycling and reuse, in exchange for books and magazines.
 The recycled plastic is used to create new products, such as playground equipment and outdoor furniture, and revenue generated is used to subsidise the collection systems and rewards.

-Recycle to Read is currently running as a pilot programme, which is planned to fully roll out in the next year.
+Recycle to Read is currently running as a pilot programme.

 www.wastebuster.co.uk